ireland-samantha/stormstack-dev-bot/README.md

 # StormStack Dev Bot

 A Slack-based AI pair programming bot powered by Claude Opus.
 Works with any Git repository - either your local checkout or a sandboxed clone.

 I asked Claude to build this so I can chat with it over Slack and mentor it while I'm not physically at my laptop.
 I run this on my computer and chat to it in a private Slack server.

+I still find the best way is still to use Tailscale + Tmux + SSH and the claude command line tool, but this is fun too.

 ## Features